DDorj/test/LOGO_IMPLEMENTATION.md

 ## Status: LOGO UPDATED ✅

-The Ayanga Store logo has been successfully implemented in the Header component using the uploaded logo image.
+The Tech Store logo has been successfully implemented in the Header component using the uploaded logo image.

 ---